dgraph-io/dgraph/wiki/content/query-language/schema.md

 name string @index(exact) .
 ```

-Makes it possible to query Persons and their cars by using:
+This makes it possible to query Persons and their cars by using:
 ```
 q(func type(Person)) {
   name
   ~owner { name }
 }
 ```
-And to get a different key than `~owner` in the result, the query can be written with the wanted label
+To get a different key than `~owner` in the result, the query can be written with the wanted label
 (`cars` in this case):

 ```